ianliu-johnston/simple_shell/README.md

 - [ ] history
 - [ ] Deal with variables
 - [ ] Scripts as input

-## BUGS
-1. If a space is before any tokens, function fails
-2. Any tokens beyond the first is NULL.
-3. There are sooo many more bugs...

-## Test Suite
-Describe

 ## Links
 For a list of resources and commands used, refer to [links.md](links.md)